vrified-stupd/AHSh/README.md

 #### Step 4

-Now you can run AHSh without any errors (I hope...) by typing running the file via terminal
+Now you can run AHSh without any errors (I hope...) by typing running the file via terminal.

 ## How to replace bash with this in Linux (idk why you would do this lmao)